aditya-/Docker_App_Deployment_EC2/README.md

 ``withCredentials`` provided by ``Jenkins Credentials Binding Plugin`` and bind credentials to variables.
 We passed **dockerHubAccount** value with ``credentialsId`` parameter.
 Remember that, dockerHubAccount value is Docker Hub credentials ID we have defined it under _Jenkins Home Page -> Credentials -> Global credentials (unrestricted) -> Add Credentials_ menu.
 In this way, we access to the username and password information of the account for login.

-With reverse proxy configuration, we can achieve non https redirection to https redorection
+With reverse proxy configuration, we can achieve non https redirection to https protocol

 You can access the application at https://localhost